absolunet/docs-node-ioc/src/docs/03_first-steps/02_create-a-web-page/en.md

 ```

 In Node.js or any CLI application, it's a reflex to print the received data in the console.
-We can also launch the engine debugger, if available, to put some breakpoints.
+We can also launch the engine debugger with the `--inspect` flag (much more information [in the Node.js documentation](https://nodejs.org/en/docs/guides/debugging-getting-started/).
-However, for front-end developers, it is mode intuitive to use the browser console such as the Chrome DevTool Console or Firebug.
+However, for front-end developers, it is more intuitive to use the browser console such as the Chrome DevTool Console or Firebug.
-It is still possible to launch node in inspect mode, but may still be complicated to use if not properly configured.
+It is still possible to launch node in inspect mode, but it may still be complicated to use if not properly configured, or with less advanced Node.js developers.

 Fortunately, Node IoC provides a simple service to quickly inspect some data in the browser or in the console, called `dumper`.
 It is based on the [Symfony VarDumper](https://symfony.com/doc/current/components/var_dumper.html#dump-examples-and-output) project.